Judiciary of India: Career progression

 A judicial officer typically begins his or her career as a civil judge in a Court of Judicial Magistrate of First Class (JMFC).
 After seven years of experience judges can be appointed to the post of District Judge via a competitive examination.
-The retirement age for the judicial officers is 60 years in the Subordinate (District) court, 62 years in the High Courts, and 65 in the Supreme Court.
+The retirement age for the judicial officers is 60 years in the District court, 62 years in the High Courts, and 65 in the Supreme Court.

 All officers belonging to the Judicial Services, from entry-level to topmost position, falls under Group-A (Gazetted) Service.
 Entry-level positions in the Courts of Judicial Magistrate of First Class are generally considered probationary, or training posts.
 After completing the probationary assignment, a candidate is posted either as Judicial Magistrate of First Class in the criminal side, or in the District Munsiff Court for civil appointments.
 Unlike many Indian Union civil service officer positions, judicial roles are mostly field positions.
 In order to allow officers to diversify their experience, many deputy posts answering to higher judiciary officers were created.
 Officers are not initially placed in these deputy roles, but after several years of courtroom experience they may receive such an appointment.
 After five years in the junior division, an officer is eligible to be promoted to Civil Judge (Senior Division).

 In 1996, the first National Judicial Pay Commission (NJPC), popularly known as the Shetty Commission was created by Supreme Court Justice K.J.
-Shetty to examine the issues of subordinate judiciaries and set uniform service conditions.
-The first NJPC introduced the Assured Career Progression (ACP) scheme in order to assure subordinate judicial officers of benefits in the event of delayed career progression.
+Shetty to examine the issues of district judiciaries and set uniform service conditions.
+The first NJPC introduced the Assured Career Progression (ACP) scheme in order to assure district judicial officers of benefits in the event of delayed career progression.
 According to the ACP scheme, if an officer's promotion is delayed, after a span of five years of service in their respective grade they are entitled to receive the first stage of the increased ACP pay scale for the next five years.
 If they are not promoted for another five years, their pay scale under the ACP is increased accordingly.
-In 2017, the 2nd NJPC revised the pay and service conditions of subordinate judiciaries with the objective to attract talent.
+In 2017, the 2nd NJPC revised the pay and service conditions of district judiciaries with the objective to attract talent.